Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/structure_intro.md

 {% include video id="Qq8DO-4BnIY" provider="youtube" %}

 Unfortunately, laboratory approaches for structure determination are expensive and cannot be used on all proteins.
-X-ray crystallography costs upward of $2,000 per protein; furthermore, crystallizing a protein is a challenging task, and each copy of the protein must line up in the same way, which does not work for very flexible proteins.
-As for cryo-EM, an electron microscope costs upwards of millions of dollars.
-And to study bacterial proteins, we need to culture the bacteria in the lab, but microbiologists have estimated that less than 2% of bacteria can currently be cultured.[^Wade]
+An X-ray crystallography experiment for a single protein costs upward of $2,000; furthermore, crystallizing a protein is a challenging task, and each copy of the protein must line up in the same way, which does not work for very flexible proteins.
+As for cryo-EM, an electron microscope can cost millions of dollars.
+And to study bacterial proteins, we need to culture the bacteria in the lab, but microbiologists have estimated that less than 2% of bacteria can currently be cultured with current approaches.[^Wade]

 Protein structures that have been determined experimentally are typically stored in the PDB.
 This database contains over 160,000 proteins, most of which have been added this century.
 This number may seem large, but a recent study estimated that humans have between 620,000 and 6.13 million protein isoforms (i.e., differently-shaped protein variants) [^Ponomarenko].
 If we hope to catalog the proteins of all living things, then our work on structure determination is just beginning.